JosephEoff/josepheoff.github.io/_posts/2019-11-04-1-singleshot.md

 It took a bit to discover where in my program things were going bad, but in the end it really was the instantiating of the VideoCapture object.

-I had a look at the [OpenCV2 VideoCapture API documentation](https://docs.opencv.org/2.4/modules/highgui/doc/reading_and_writing_images_and_video.html) in hopes of finding that I'd done something wrong, or maybe just a hint that I needed to to something besides just calling release().
+I had a look at the [OpenCV2 VideoCapture API documentation](https://docs.opencv.org/2.4/modules/highgui/doc/reading_and_writing_images_and_video.html) in hopes of finding that I'd done something wrong, or maybe just a hint that I needed to do something besides just calling release().

 No such luck.
 But, I did notice that you can separate the instantiating of a VideoCapture object from the actual opening of the camera devices.